 - an equivalent institution.

-We recognise that there may be circumstances where an organisation is not able to fully meet the requirements relating to:
+We recognise that there may be circumstances where an association is not able to fully meet the requirements relating to:

 - Item 108 (regarding the number of voting members)